ACH (Automated Clearing House) – a central distribution and

 NACHA – National Automated Clearing House Association – sets the

 operating rules and procedures for users of the ACH direct deposit

 Payee – an individual, entity or state employee that receives a payment from the State of Oregon.

 Payment Information Center – Remittance website for viewing Direct Deposit payments.
-Information is retained for 180 days only.
+Payees can view up to 18 months of remittance activity.